SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 Engage with business teams to find opportunities, understand requirements, and translate those requirements into technical solutions

-* I helped in the researching and writing of procurements and grants for multiple client companies.
-I found them from US Government websites, mapped out their requirements and help built their ORBITAL<sup>TM</sup> (a proprietary business process flow).
+* I helped in the research and writing of procurements and grants for multiple client companies.
+I found them from US Government websites, mapped out their requirements and helped build their ORBITALTM (a proprietary business process flow).
 * Specifically, I helped in drafting objectives that's aligned to the requirements of the procurement, helped in mapping out resources and budgets through market research and analysis and then create documentations and have them approved, helped in keeping track that the indicators are aligned with United Nations SDG Goals, NSF, and ARC, researched on the NAICS codes for the right transport, and helped create the activities, monitoring, evaluating, and logistics plan with the Point of Contact and other team members.
-I worked with a team of 6 engineers and data scientists that comprised of local and international members of different culture and in different timezones.
+I worked with a team of 6 engineers and data scientists that comprised of local and international members of different cultures and in different time zones.
 * I also learned multiple business process flows and how they are created using Power BI.

 ---

 Design scientific approaches, applying tried-and-true techniques or developing custom algorithms as needed by the business problem

-* I helped by doing some custom algorithms for an HR Management App and report directly to my supervisor on progress and issues by attending scrum meetings and updating of comments on specific issues on GitHub.
+* I helped by doing some custom algorithms for an HR Management App and report directly to my supervisor on progress and issues by attending scrum meetings and updating comments on specific issues on GitHub.
 The App helps mitigate the problem of inconsistent clocking in and out, out of focus, setting priorities, and inefficient and insufficient output during work hours.

 ---

 &nbsp;Collaborate with data engineers and platform architects to implement robust decisioning solutions

-* I participated in sprint planning and scrum meetings with other data engineers and architects across different timezones, where they map out priorities in multiple areas of the company and where they built roadmaps for existing projects.
+* I participated in sprint planning and scrum meetings with other data engineers and architects across different time zones, where they map out priorities in multiple areas of the company and where they built roadmaps for existing projects.
 * Using Agile methods, I helped in drafting roadmaps with other team members with methods I learned in the company such as using DMADV and DMAIC that are Six Sigma tools.
-Then have the supervisor check, edit and approve these roadmaps before implementation.
+Then have the supervisor check, edit, and approve these roadmaps before implementation.

 ---